The ultimate Cloud Center of Excellence (CCoE) framework

 How to succeed with your CCoE

+"For us, the ultimate measure of success is the offloading of workloads to production and being able to run it reliably," said Vijay Gopal.
 To ensure this happens, Gopal's No.1 recommendation is to staff your CCoE with engineers who have a background in software.
-Magellan's CCoE has six permanent team members who are responsible for developing and updating their cloud platform, onboarding teams to the platform, and helping them migrate applications to the cloud."
+Magellan's CCoE has six permanent team members who are responsible for developing and updating their cloud platform, onboarding teams to the platform and helping them migrate applications to the cloud.

 Choosing a team of leaders